 From this point it’s continue as above, one tablet of PrEP every 24 hours till 48 hours has passed free of sex.

-Currently on demand PrEP research has looked at gay males and trans women.
+Currently on demand PrEP research has looked at gay males only.
 (3) The Australian PrEP Guidelines note:

-It is important to emphasise that on-demand PrEP should not be used in cis-gender women or heterosexual men owing to a lack of data about its efficacy in these populations.
+It is important to emphasise that on-demand PrEP should not be used in cis-gender women, heterosexual men or trans individuals owing to a lack of data about its efficacy in these populations.

 - Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine HIV pre-exposure prophylaxis: clinical guidelines.
 Update April 2018